-To claim an affordability exemption, "proof of income" documents are needed, such as a recent pay stub and/or a letter from the consumer's employer verifying his or her income.
+To claim an affordability exemption, "proof of income" documents are needed, like a recent pay stub and/or a letter from the consumer's employer verifying the consumer's income.
 Consumers may need to submit different documents depending on the type of exemption they're applying for.

-Even if a consumer doesn't have all the required documents, you can encourage the consumer to start filling out the exemption application and identifying the documents he or she will need to gather and submit with the application.
+Even if a consumer doesn't have all the required documents, you can encourage the consumer to start filling out the exemption application and identifying the documents they will need to gather and submit with the application.